arctelix/.dotsys/README.md

 Override the destination for individual .symlinks (default: $HOME):

-    src_filee: The repo source file name (no "." prefix or ".symlink" extension)
+    src_file: The repo source file name (no "." prefix or ".symlink" extension)
-    dst_file: The exact path to destination file with any desired prefix or extention
+    dst_file: The exact path to destination file with any desired prefix or extension

     symlinks:
       - src_file->$HOME/subdir/_dst_file